GauriR011/Alz_chatbot/README.md

 2. Responses are analyzed for sentiment and stored in **Firebase**.
 3. A **memory log** is generated automatically, summarizing key observations for caregivers and healthcare professionals.
 4. The app interface allows patients and caregivers to review daily routines, journal entries, and trends over time.

-You can find the code for the entire application here: https://github.com/farheenfab/ReMind_app

 ---